linnearice/Election_Analysis/README.md

 ## Project Overview
 A Colorado Board of Elections employee has given Data Analysis, Inc. ("DAI") the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
+*   Calculate the total number of votes cast.

-    County:
+*   By County:
-2. Get a list of counties in the vote.
+    *   Get a list of counties in the vote.
-3. Calculate the percentage of votes for each county.
+    *   Calculate the percentage of votes for each county.
-4. Calculate the total votes for each county.
+    *   Calculate the total votes for each county.
-5. Determine the county with the largest voter turnout.
+    *   Determine the county with the largest voter turnout.

-    Candidate:
+*   By Candidate:
-6. Get a complete list of candidates who received votes.
+    *   Get a complete list of candidates who received votes.
-7. Calculate the total number of votes each candidate received.
+    *   Calculate the total number of votes each candidate received.
-8. Calculate the percentage of votes each candidate won.
+    *   Calculate the percentage of votes each candidate won.
-9. Determine the winner of the election based on popular vote.
+    *   Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source:  election_results.csv